 Part of the Gender and Equity Scholarship Series

-Speaker: Jennifer Clapp (School of Environment, Resources and Sustainability)
+Speaker: Andrea Collins (School of Environment, Resources, and Sustainability)

 The Gender and Equity Series aims to promote gender and equity research taking place at the University of Waterloo, and to provide networking opportunities for equity-minded faculty, staff and students on campus.
-It is presented jointly by the Special Advisor to the President on Women’s and Gender Issues and FAUW’s Status of Women and Equity Committee.
+Light refreshments and desserts will be served.